kevinlin311tw/Caffe-DeepBinaryCode/README.md

 ## Retrieval evaluation on CIFAR10

 Launch matalb and run `run_cifar10.m` to perform the evaluation of `precision at k` and `mean average precision (mAP) at k`.
-In this CIFAR10 demo, we employ all the test images (`10,000` images) as the query set, and we select all the training images (`50,000` images) to form the database (In the paper, only `1,000` test images are used as the query to comply with the settings in other methods.).
+In this CIFAR10 demo, we employ all the test images (`10,000` images) as the query set, and we select all the training images (`50,000` images) to form the database (In the paper, only `1,000` test images are used as the query to comply with the settings in other methods).
 We computed mAP based on the entire retrieval list, thus we set `k = 50,000` in this experiment.
 The bit length of binary codes is `48`.
 This process takes around 12 minutes.

     >> run_cifar10